CSC207-UofT/course-project-group_nib/phase_2/phase_2_report.md

 ### Issues

 We used issues to identify features under completion.
 For example, we made checkpoints in GUI completion, code documentation, and tests completion.
+We create new issues identifying new features which can also leave comments for what we have uploaded.
+We can also leave the TODOs in some files to give check points for future modification.
+This feature can be convenient for the next person who edits the code.
+After the issue is completed, we closed it.

 ## Testing Updates